xrdocs/telemetry/_tutorials/telemetry-stack-update-qos-interface-statistics-example.md

 docker compose up -d|Create and launch the containers in detached mode.
-The command returns after the container creation docker compose ps|Show the running container docker compose down|Stop and delete the containers docker compose logs <container_name>|show the logs for a specific container
+The command returns after the container creation docker compose ps|Show the running container docker compose down|Stop and delete the containers docker compose logs &lt;container_name&gt;|show the logs for a specific container

 For more information, have a look at the [documentation](https://docs.docker.com/compose/reference/)